cwells/adhd/README.md

     # check the tunnel stqtus
     $ adhd example plugin:ngrok.status

-Obviouosly, calling a plugin method causes the plugin to be loaded, if it wasn't already.
+Some plugin methods may require the plugin to have been loaded, others not.
+See the plugin documentation.

 # TODO